Frank Bennett (American football)

 Frank Bennett, Jr. (March 8, 1879 – January 5, 1936) was a college football player.

-Early years
+Early life

 Bennett was the son of a Confederate captain.

 University of North Carolina

 He was a prominent tackle for the North Carolina Tar Heels football teams of the University of North Carolina.
 He was selected third-team for an all-time Carolina football team of Dr. R. B. Lawson in 1934.

 1898

 Bennett was selected All-Southern in 1898.
 North Carolina won the South and posted its only undefeated record to date.

 1900

 Bennett was selected All-Southern in 1900.

 1901

 He was captain of the 1901 team.